Khalil Mack, defense step up for Raiders in second half to beat Titans

 Consider: After allowing Tennessee to convert five of its first sixth third-down opportunities before halftime, the Raiders opened the second half by forcing a pair of punts, including a three-and-out.

-And after the Titans got to the Raiders' 7-yard line in the third quarter, Division III rookie linebacker Nicholas Morrow made a huge play, stuffing a leaping DeMarco Murray for a 1-yard loss on third-and-2.
+And after the Titans got to the Raiders' 7-yard line in the third quarter, rookie linebacker Nicholas Morrow (a Division III prospect) made a huge play, stuffing a leaping DeMarco Murray for a 1-yard loss on third-and-2.
+The Titans had to settle for a field goal.

-It was the only score the Raiders allowed after halftime, until Tennessee booted a 52-yard field goal with 4:49 to play.
+It was one of only two scores the Raiders' defense allowed after halftime (the other was a 52-yard field goal with 4:49 to play).

 Much had been made about Oakland not addressing the middle of the defense with a veteran presence this offseason -- fifth-round rookie Marquel Lee started at middle linebacker, though second-year weakside linebacker Cory James wore the green dot "communications" helmet.